simonetto/forecast/README.md

 * Add icons
 * Improve the CSS to better handle different screen resolutions
-* Improve the CSS with no hardcoded colors etc
+* Improve the CSS with no hardcoded colors, etc
-* Add more test coverage
+* Improve tests coverage

 ## Possible improvements

 * Use an endpoint so the user is able to pick cities from all over the World
-* Add a chart to make the data more readable for the user
+* Add a chart to make the data more readable to the user
 * Add a map to let the user easily pick the city